 The non-interaction flag is not necessary any more, because “Bounce rate” is being replaced by “Engaged Sessions”.
 This is a much smarter metric for representing user engagement, and there’s nothing you need to configure for it to work.
 You can read more about this in my post: Where did bounce rate go in Google Analytics 4?

 Persistent variables are those that should be applied to all hits, such as: the tracking ID, certain custom dimensions like the user’s current login status, or other settings like disabling advertising features.
 If you’ve used Google Tag Manager on the web in the past, these were set in the “Google Analytics Settings” variable.

 In Google Analytics 4, these variables are now applied within the “Configuration Tag”

 Fields to Set

-If you previously used the “Fields to Set” portion of the Google Analytics Settings variable, you might be able to migrate these settings directly into the App + Web Configuration tag, but many of the field names have changed.
+If you previously used the “Fields to Set” portion of the Google Analytics Settings variable, you might be able to migrate these settings directly into the Google Analytics 4 Configuration tag, but many of the field names have changed.